 Although everyone has their own individual hydration needs, 64 ounces is a good start for your weight loss rituals.

-It is not also recommended to drink too much water either, as it may cause water toxicity.
+It is not also recommended drinking too much water either, as it may cause water toxicity.

 Keep in mind that you’re going to have to do a lot more than just drink water if you need to lose a significant amount of weight.